A very warm end to the workweek

 SUMMARY: The warm. above average temperatures will hang around through the weekend into early next week.
 It’ll remain breezy at times as well.
 While a shower is possible on Saturday, the next chance of any heavy rain or strong storm activity will wait until late Sunday or Monday.
 Still uncertain on the exact threats, but it’s something we’ll continue to watch.
 Stay tuned!
 Don’t forget to Spring Forward one hour late Saturday night/early Sunday morning.
 Daylight Saving Time begins 2 am Sunday.

-THURSDAY: A mix of sun & clouds.
-Highs in the upper 70s to even near 80 degrees.
-Breezy southerly winds 10-20 mph with higher gusts possible.
+THURSDAY: A mix of clouds & sun once again.
+Highs in the upper 70s to even near 80 degrees by this afternoon.
+The breezy southerly winds will once again help with the big warm up with our temperatures at 10-20 mph with higher gusts possible.

 THURSDAY NIGHT: Clouds will increase.
 Mild overnight lows in the mid 50s.
 Winds will start dying down to the south at 5-10 mph.